-If the immigration authorities discover that you didn’t deserve your status in the first place, they may take steps to revoke your conditional residence.
+If the immigration authorities discover that you didn’t deserve your immigration status in the first place, they can take steps to revoke your conditional residence.

 For example, if you are alien entrepreneur who obtained your investment capital through illegal means (such as through the sale of illegal drugs), and the immigration authorities find out about it, your conditional resident status may be revoked.
 (See 8 C.F.R.
 Section 216.3.)

 Or, if you got your conditional residence based on marriage and the qualifying marriage was a sham to get a green card or has been judicially annulled or terminated (other than through the death of your spouse); or you paid the U.S. citizen to get you a green card, your conditional resident status may be revoked.
 You may request a hearing to review this determination.
 (See Section 216 of the Immigration and Nationality Act (I.N.A.).)